MissInterpret/onyx-native/README.md

 Onyx Native builds on new features being added to [Onyx Java](http://github.com/onyx-platform/onyx-java) that provides support for the use of stateful Java objects in a workflow.

-This packages provides a simple and non-invasive matching set of Java and C interfaces that leverage Java's JNI and the memory management available to C++ to enable native bootstrapping and memory management of native code.
+This packages provides a simple and non-invasive matching set of Java and C interfaces that leverage Java's JNI and the memory management available in C++ to enable native bootstrapping and memory management of native code.

 This allows for the inclusion of native code in a way that requires few changes